 Scholarly Commons Citation

 Weiss, Edith Brown, "The Planetary Trust: Conservation and Intergenerational Equity" (1984).
 Georgetown Law Faculty Publications and Other Works.
-Paper 334.
+334.